nickfargo/state/_includes/content/intro.md

 {% include examples/index--methods.coffee %}
 {% endhighlight %}

-A state method can also be wrapped in a decorator that [fixes the method](/docs/#concepts--methods--lexical-bindings) with bindings to the precise `State` where it is defined.
+A state method can also be wrapped in a decorator that [fixes the method](/docs/#concepts--methods--lexical-bindings) with bindings to the precise `State` where it is defined, invariant across the protostate–epistate relation.

 ### [Events](#events)